 The land that is now Jordan has been a part of human history since Paleolithic times.
 As a result, civilizations from the Nabataeans to the Ottomans have left reminders of their stories and traditions that travelers can still see with their own eyes—from the archaeological site Petra to the Byzantine ruins at the village of Umm al-Jimal, which became the country’s seventh UNESCO World Heritage site in 2024.

-“Right now, Jordan offers a rare chance to experience its iconic sites in a quieter, more personal way,” says Brady Binstadt, CEO of luxury adventure company Geographic Expeditions, who recently returned from a trip.
+“Right now, Jordan offers a rare chance to experience its iconic sites in a quieter, more personal way,” says Brady Binstadt, CEO of luxury adventure company Geographic Expeditions, who recently traveled there.
 “With so few visitors around there’s a peacefulness in the air that brings Jordan’s beauty to life.”

-The nation spans a wide variety of landscapes: palm tree-lined coastline, basalt plateaus, and red rock canyons.
+The nation spans a wide variety of landscapes: palm tree–dotted coastline, basalt plateaus, and red rock canyons.
 In the east, the Azraq Wetland Reserve is home to two-thirds of the country’s recorded bird species including herons and storks.

 At the Azraq Lodge, guests can take a guided hike through the wetland’s marshes or join a local Druze or Chechen family for lunch.
 At the desert castle of Quseir Amra nearby, they can walk through an 8th-century hammam and reception hall with murals that depict life in the ancient Umayyad dynasty.
 In the northern town of Umm Qais, meanwhile, travelers may join tour operator Baraka Destinations for beekeeper-led honey harvests.

-Says founder Muna Fadi Haddad: “Our goal is to connect travelers with the people who call Jordan home, tap into their stories and the history of this land, and amplify the benefits for the local communities.”—Yulia Denisyuk
+Says Baraka’s founder Muna Fadi Haddad: “Our goal is to connect travelers with the people who call Jordan home, tap into their stories and the history of this land, and amplify the benefits for the local communities.”—Yulia Denisyuk

 - Make it happen: At the time of publication, Jordan is not directly involved in the conflicts of the Middle East.
 The country has a Level 2 travel advisory from the U.S. State Department (as do Belgium and France).
 Specific regions have higher caution advisories.
 Geographic Expeditions offers an eight-day trip that includes Petra, Wadi Rum, the Roman ruins at Jerash, and the Dead Sea.